newt239/ginga-ui/README.md

 ### Frameworks

-- React 18 or later
+- React 18
-- Next.js 13 or later with App Router
+- Next.js 13 or Next.js 14 with App Router (not supported with Next.js 15)
 - React with Vite

 ### Browsers